 Maximum Graduation Credits Earnable

-A student may not earn more than a maximum of 80 credits toward graduation in any given school year.
-This includes summer school and any courses taken off campus.
-Courses taken off campus during the summer are applied towards the following school year (please see above guidance for courses taken off-campus).
+A student may earn a maximum of 80 units of credit toward graduation in any given school year.
+This includes summer school and any courses taken off campus (please see above guidance for courses taken off-campus).

 Repeated Course